Pax, the Concordia Peace Festival, Elagabalus, and Carausius January 29th

 New Year’s Eve, Old Style, Witchcraft & Carmentalia January 11th

-1375, French Caesarian Birth, (most likely to have killed the mother or be performed when she was already dead or dying.)
+1375, French Caesarian Birth, (caesarians at this time would have killed the mother or be performed when she was already dead or dying.)

-When Britain reluctantly joined the Gregorian Calendar, in 1752, we lost 11 days, so if you add 11 to 31st December you get to New Year Old Style.
+When Britain reluctantly joined the Gregorian Calendar, in 1752, we lost 11 days.
+So if you add 11 to 31st December you get to New Year Old Style.
 You can do this with any date, and when celebrating, feel you are being really authentic.

 So, anything you did on the New Year’s Eve New Style (31st Dec), you can do today.
-Except, of course, you will need to convince your boss of the illegitimacy of the Gregorian Calendar, when you call in sick because of a hangover!
-In case you have forgotten what you should be doing on New Year’s Eve you can look here to look back on for New Year’s Eve, New Style.
+Except, of course, when you call in sick because of a hangover you will need to convince your boss of the illegitimacy of the Gregorian Calendar!
+In case you have forgotten what you should be doing on New Year’s Eve you can look at my post here to find out.

 It’s a particularly ‘witchy’ evening because it is the traditional Eve, not the newfangled one.
 Reginald Scot in his ‘Discovery of Witchcraft’ first published in 1584 reports on a way to find witches: